Calling all auto enthusiast and gear heads! Classic cars and modern cars are all welcomed! All of your automotive repair needs in one place.

 Thank you to the previous owners for giving it one last wash!!

-It was now up to continue the work!!
+It was now time for us to work!!

 We began by taking the engine apart and going through it with great care.
 After a lot of cleaning and prepping we got to this point.